Video High Density: Technology

 VHD discs are 25 cm in diameter, and store up to 60 minutes of video per side.
 As with CED, each disc is stored in a caddy: the user never handles the disc directly.
 The entire caddy is inserted into the player, and then withdrawn, leaving the disc inside where it will be loaded and start playing.
 At the end of the side the disc must be removed, turned over and re-inserted.

 Like the RCA CED system, the signal is recorded on the discs as variations in capacitance, a conductive coating on the disc itself forming part of a resonant circuit.
 A diamond stylus reads the signal, though unlike CED there are no actual grooves – the stylus follows the tracks electronically, like a compact disc.
 This means less wear, though there is still physical contact (unlike LaserDisc) so some wear would still occur.
+Signals are recorded as pits, similarly to laserdisc, at lower cost at the time since a laser is not needed to read the disc.
+The stylus was made of diamond and a laser and a furnace was used to create a conductive layer on the stylus and the diamond sits on a ceramic support, which comprises the stylus.

 The discs contain two frames (four fields) per revolution, and play in CAV mode, which makes play simple, as all frames start at the same place on the disc, but having two frames per rotation means that true freeze frame is not possible.
 There would be some "jitter" on moving sequences (discs which were designed to be used a frame at a time – such as picture catalogues – doubled up the frames, to get true stills at the cost of reduced capacity).

 The VHD system had advantages over both CED and LaserDisc.
 In active (CAV) mode (not available in CED) it had a greater capacity than LaserDisc.
 It also had the ability to carry 99 randomly accessible 'chapters' (more than LaserDisc) and had the same autostop capability.
 These two functions had to be programmed into the master tape from which the videodisc was made, along with the two-frame freeze frame function.
-This made videotape master editing a highly specialist operation requiring precise insertion of vertical interval codes into the video signal, and field accurate editing (most videotape editing required only frame accuracy).
+This made videotape master editing a highly specialized operation requiring precise insertion of vertical interval codes into the video signal, and field accurate editing (most videotape editing required only frame accuracy).

 VHD was always intended as a highly interactive format, and many non-linear 'trick-play' features were supported, directly by the players or via an optional VHDpc computer interface for the MSX and Sharp X1 computers.